 - Pain Relief: The warm water can act as a natural pain reliever, helping to relax muscles and reduce stiffness.

 - Range of Motion: You can perform gentle movements in the water that might be too painful to do on land.
 This can help to gradually regain flexibility and strength.
+Patients recovering from procedures like shoulder arthroscopy often benefit from hydrotherapy to regain controlled joint movement.

 - Strength Building: Resistance in water allows you to build muscle strength gradually without the risk of overloading the injured area.